aarnphm/tinymorph/docs/content/SRS/SRS.md

 >
 > When runing local inference, responses should appear after a time interval ranging from 1 second to 5 seconds, depending on the input lengths

-Rationale: Tinymorph implements an accelerated GPU arrangement for local training which can provide return within 1 second on small size of input(under 200 tokens), and no more than 5 seconds for larger size of the input text(1000 tokens).
+Rationale: Tinymorph implements an accelerated GPU arrangement for local model which can provide return within 1 second on small size of input(under 200 tokens), and no more than 5 seconds for larger size of the input text(1000 tokens).

 > [!IMPORTANT] PR-SLR2
 >
 > When runing host inference, responses should appear after within 1 to 3 seconds

-Rationale: When host inference is chosen, under a good network connection environment, tinymorph uses a dependable remote training resources that can return the response within 3 seconds based on user's input.
+Rationale: When host inference is chosen, under a good network connection environment, tinymorph uses a dependable remote model resources that can return the response within 3 seconds based on user's input.

 > [!IMPORTANT] PR-SLR3
 >
-> Lag should not be apparent or significant, even when a training running in the background
+> Lag should not be apparent or significant, even when a model running in the background

-Rationale: Whether user choose to run a host or local inference, training process should not make big effect on user's interface to cause any significant lagging.
+Rationale: Whether user choose to run a host or local inference, generating process should not make big effect on user's interface to cause any significant lagging.

 ### 12.2 Safety-Critical Requirements